ZI-Youtuber/docs/src/index.md

 ---
 layout: layouts/home.njk
 title: Sargent Coding Documentation
-description: We have a lot of cool projects, but sometimes they can get confusing.
-That’s we have documentation that teaches you more about our projects.
-author: Aetinx
+description: Get to learn more about Sargent Coding and its projects.
 ---

-Here are some of our really cool articles: